jmlgomez73/Simple-Mailing-Service/README.md

 # Simple-Mailing-Service
-A Simple Mailing Service using Python
+A Simple Mailing Service with TLS encryptation using Python
 # Simple-Mailing-Service